AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

     For more information about character array traits, see chapter
     \ref alib_characters_arrays "4.
 Character Arrays" of  the Programmer's Manual of module \alib_characters.

-  @param TString      The type to provide array type traits for.
+  @param T            The type to provide array type-traits for.
-  @param TChar        The character type of character arrays that \p{TString} represents or might be created of.
+  @param TChar        The character type of character arrays that \p{T} represents or might be created of.
   @param Construction One of the values \b NONE, \b Implicit or \b ExplicitOnly.

 \def ALIB_CHARACTER_ARRAY_IMPL_BUFFER
-  This macro may be used to implement static method \alib{characters;T_CharArray::Buffer} of specializations of \b T_CharArray that have been defined using macro \ref ALIB_CHARACTER_ARRAY.
+  This macro may be used to implement static method \alib{characters;ArrayTraits::Buffer} of specializations of \b ArrayTraits that have been defined using macro \ref ALIB_CHARACTER_ARRAY.

   If macro \ref ALIB_CHARACTER_ARRAY_MUTABLE was used, corresponding macro
   \ref ALIB_CHARACTER_ARRAY_IMPL_BUFFER_MUTABLE has to be used instead of this one.

-  The argument providing a constant reference of type \p{TString} to the method's implementation, and which has to be accessed in the given implementation code, is named \p{src}.
+  The argument providing a constant reference of type \p{T} to the method's implementation, and which has to be accessed in the given implementation code, is named \p{src}.
   The implementation has to return a constant pointer to an array of character type \p{TChar}.

-  @param TString      The type to provide the specialized static method for.
+  @param T      The type to provide the specialized static method for.
-  @param TChar        The character type of character arrays that \p{TString} represents or might be created of.
+  @param TChar  The character type of character arrays that \p{T} represents or might be created of.
   @param ...
 The variadic arguments of the macro constitute the implementation code
                 of the method.

 \def ALIB_CHARACTER_ZT_ARRAY_IMPL_BUFFER
   Same as \ref ALIB_CHARACTER_ARRAY_IMPL_BUFFER, but for zero-terminated character arrays.<br>
-  (Implements method \alib{characters;T_ZTCharArray::Buffer} instead of
+  (Implements method \alib{characters;ZTArrayTraits::Buffer} instead of
-  \alib{characters;T_CharArray::Buffer}.)
+  \alib{characters;ArrayTraits::Buffer}.)

-  @param TString      The type to provide the specialized static method for.
+  @param T      The type to provide the specialized static method for.
-  @param TChar        The character type of character arrays that \p{TString} represents or might be created of.
+  @param TChar  The character type of character arrays that \p{T} represents or might be created of.
   @param ...
 The variadic arguments of the macro constitute the implementation code
                 of the method.

 \def ALIB_CHARACTER_ARRAY_IMPL_BUFFER_MUTABLE
-  Alternative macro version of \ref ALIB_CHARACTER_ARRAY_IMPL_BUFFER, which declares method argument \p{src} as a mutual reference of type \p{TString}.
+  Alternative macro version of \ref ALIB_CHARACTER_ARRAY_IMPL_BUFFER, which declares method argument \p{src} as a mutual reference of type \p{T}.

   This version is to be used if specialization was performed using
   \ref ALIB_CHARACTER_ARRAY_IMPL_BUFFER_MUTABLE.

-  @param TString      The type to provide the specialized static method for.
+  @param T      The type to provide the specialized static method for.
-  @param TChar        The character type of character arrays that \p{TString} represents or might be created of.
+  @param TChar  The character type of character arrays that \p{T} represents or might be created of.
   @param ...
 The variadic arguments of the macro constitute the implementation code
                 of the method.

 \def ALIB_CHARACTER_ZT_ARRAY_IMPL_BUFFER_MUTABLE
   Same as \ref ALIB_CHARACTER_ARRAY_IMPL_BUFFER_MUTABLE, but for zero-terminated character arrays.<br>
-  (Implements method \alib{characters;T_ZTCharArray::Buffer} instead of
+  (Implements method \alib{characters;ZTArrayTraits::Buffer} instead of
-  \alib{characters;T_CharArray::Buffer}.)
+  \alib{characters;ArrayTraits::Buffer}.)

-  @param TString      The type to provide the specialized static method for.
+  @param T      The type to provide the specialized static method for.
-  @param TChar        The character type of character arrays that \p{TString} represents or might be created of.
+  @param TChar  The character type of character arrays that \p{T} represents or might be created of.
   @param ...
 The variadic arguments of the macro constitute the implementation code
                 of the method.

 \def ALIB_CHARACTER_ARRAY_IMPL_LENGTH
-  This macro may be used to implement static method \alib{characters;T_CharArray::Length} of specializations of \b T_CharArray that have been defined using macro \ref ALIB_CHARACTER_ARRAY.
+  This macro may be used to implement static method \alib{characters;ArrayTraits::Length} of specializations of \b ArrayTraits that have been defined using macro \ref ALIB_CHARACTER_ARRAY.

-  The argument providing a constant reference of type \p{TString} to the method's implementation, and which has to be accessed in the given implementation code, is named \p{src}.
+  The argument providing a constant reference of type \p{T} to the method's implementation, and which has to be accessed in the given implementation code, is named \p{src}.
   The implementation has to return the length of the character array as type \alib{integer}.

-  @param TString      The type to provide the specialized static method for.
+  @param T      The type to provide the specialized static method for.
-  @param TChar        The character type of character arrays that \p{TString} represents or might be created of.
+  @param TChar  The character type of character arrays that \p{T} represents or might be created of.
   @param ...
 The variadic arguments of the macro constitute the implementation code
                 of the method.

 \def ALIB_CHARACTER_ZT_ARRAY_IMPL_LENGTH
   Same as \ref ALIB_CHARACTER_ARRAY_IMPL_LENGTH, but for zero-terminated character arrays.<br>
-  (Implements method \alib{characters;T_ZTCharArray::Length} instead of
+  (Implements method \alib{characters;ZTArrayTraits::Length} instead of
-  \alib{characters;T_CharArray::Length}.)
+  \alib{characters;ArrayTraits::Length}.)

-  @param TString      The type to provide the specialized static method for.
+  @param T      The type to provide the specialized static method for.
-  @param TChar        The character type of character arrays that \p{TString} represents or might be created of.
+  @param TChar  The character type of character arrays that \p{T} represents or might be created of.
   @param ...
 The variadic arguments of the macro constitute the implementation code
                 of the method.

 \def ALIB_CHARACTER_ARRAY_IMPL_LENGTH_MUTABLE
-  Alternative macro version of \ref ALIB_CHARACTER_ARRAY_IMPL_LENGTH, which declares method argument \p{src} as a mutual reference of type \p{TString}.
+  Alternative macro version of \ref ALIB_CHARACTER_ARRAY_IMPL_LENGTH, which declares method argument \p{src} as a mutual reference of type \p{T}.

-  @param TString      The type to provide the specialized static method for.
+  @param T      The type to provide the specialized static method for.
-  @param TChar        The character type of character arrays that \p{TString} represents or might be created of.
+  @param TChar  The character type of character arrays that \p{T} represents or might be created of.
   @param ...
 The variadic arguments of the macro constitute the implementation code
                 of the method.

 \def ALIB_CHARACTER_ZT_ARRAY_IMPL_LENGTH_MUTABLE
   Same as \ref ALIB_CHARACTER_ARRAY_IMPL_LENGTH_MUTABLE, but for zero-terminated character arrays.<br>
-  (Implements method \alib{characters;T_ZTCharArray::Length} instead of
+  (Implements method \alib{characters;ZTArrayTraits::Length} instead of
-  \alib{characters;T_CharArray::Length}.)
+  \alib{characters;ArrayTraits::Length}.)

-  @param TString      The type to provide the specialized static method for.
+  @param T      The type to provide the specialized static method for.
-  @param TChar        The character type of character arrays that \p{TString} represents or might be created of.
+  @param TChar  The character type of character arrays that \p{T} represents or might be created of.
   @param ...
 The variadic arguments of the macro constitute the implementation code
                 of the method.

 \def ALIB_CHARACTER_ARRAY_IMPL_CONSTRUCT
-  This macro may be used to implement static method \alib{characters;T_CharArray::Construct} of specializations of \b T_CharArray that have been defined using macro \ref ALIB_CHARACTER_ARRAY or \ref ALIB_CHARACTER_ARRAY_MUTABLE.
+  This macro may be used to implement static method \alib{characters;ArrayTraits::Construct} of specializations of \b ArrayTraits that have been defined using macro \ref ALIB_CHARACTER_ARRAY or \ref ALIB_CHARACTER_ARRAY_MUTABLE.

-  The arguments providing the array data to the method's implementation, which is to be used to create the object of type \p{TString}, are named \p{array} and \p{length}.
+  The arguments providing the array data to the method's implementation, which is to be used to create the object of type \p{T}, are named \p{array} and \p{length}.
-  The implementation has to return a value of type \p{TString}.
+  The implementation has to return a value of type \p{T}.

-  @param TString      The type to provide the specialized static method for.
+  @param T      The type to provide the specialized static method for.
-  @param TChar        The character type of character arrays that \p{TString} represents or might be
+  @param TChar  The character type of character arrays that \p{T} represents or might be
                 created of.
   @param ...
 The variadic arguments of the macro constitute the implementation code
                 of the method.

 \def ALIB_CHARACTER_ZT_ARRAY_IMPL_CONSTRUCT
   Same as \ref ALIB_CHARACTER_ARRAY_IMPL_CONSTRUCT, but for zero-terminated character arrays.<br>
-  (Implements method \alib{characters;T_ZTCharArray::Construct} instead of
+  (Implements method \alib{characters;ZTArrayTraits::Construct} instead of
-  \alib{characters;T_CharArray::Construct}.)
+  \alib{characters;ArrayTraits::Construct}.)

-  @param TString      The type to provide the specialized static method for.
+  @param T      The type to provide the specialized static method for.
-  @param TChar        The character type of character arrays that \p{TString} represents or might be
+  @param TChar  The character type of character arrays that \p{T} represents or might be
                 created of.
   @param ...
 The variadic arguments of the macro constitute the implementation code
                 of the method.
 @}